Žitný ostrov

 Žitný ostrov (lit.
 'Rye Island'), also called Veľký Žitný ostrov (lit.
 'Great Rye Island'; Große Schüttinsel, Csallóköz) to differentiate it from Malý Žitný ostrov (lit.
 'Small Rye Island'; Kleine Schüttinsel; Szigetköz), is a river island in southwestern Slovakia, extending from Bratislava to Komárno.
 It lies between the Danube, its tributary Little Danube and Váh.
 The island is a major part of the Danubian Flat.
 It is the biggest river island in Europe, with an area of 1900 km2, measuring 84 km in length and 15 to 30 km in width.

 The main towns on the island are Komárno, Dunajská Streda and Šamorín.
-Two boroughs of Bratislava, Vrakuňa and Podunajské Biskupice, are also located on the island.
+Three boroughs of Bratislava, Podunajské Biskupice (whole), Vrakuňa and Ružinov (partial), are also located on the island.
 The Slovnaft refinery is also located on the island.
 The island is the biggest drinking water reservoir in Slovakia, and one of the biggest in Europe as well.
 Because of its warm climate, good soils and water reservoirs it is an important agricultural region, with the best conditions for crop production.
 It is the most fertile region in Slovakia, causing the majority of the island to be deforested.

 Southern parts of Žitný ostrov by the Danube are protected by Dunajské luhy Protected Landscape Area.